makrai/notes/buechel18-emo-multiling-multitask-naacl.md

     * emotion prediction can be seen as a generalization over classical
   2. diversity of available emotion lexicons with VAD encodings is largest

-## Word Embeddings
+## 2.2 Word Embeddings

-* Word2vec (with its variants SGNS and CBOW) features an extremely trimmed NN
+* Word2vec (with its variants SGNS and CBOW): an extremely trimmed NN
 * FastText is a derivative of Word2vec, also incorporating sub-words
 * GloVe trains word vectors directly on a word co-occurrence matrix
 * Somewhat similar, SVD-PPMI (Levy+ 2015)